Off Campus FAQ's

 If I am not released to live off-campus initially, how does the waiting list work?

-- If placed on the waiting list, we release the next individual/group if the number of students who have accepted to live off-campus has dropped below the number determined for release.
+If placed on the waiting list, we release the next individual/group when the number of students who have accepted to live off-campus has dropped below the number of students approved to live off-campus.

-- Students/Groups who apply by deadline and are not approved through the Off Campus Selection will be wait-listed by selection number.
+- Students/Groups who apply by deadline and are not offered and exemption through the Off Campus Process will be wait-listed by selection number.

 - Students/Groups applying October 16 or later (but before On Campus Selection) will be wait-listed by time and date of submission.